hp-plus5/mapp/README.md

 # MAPP

 Welcome to Mapp!
-This is a use of the Mapbox GL JS API to the ends of creating mapping software that's more approachable and direct than the default Mapbox or Google Maps products.
-(Nothing like blind ambition!)
-This project needs built out quite a bit more.
+This is an app I'm making that takes in a CSV with columns "latitude", "longitude", and "name" and plots each row as a tooltip on a map.
+It allows further columns to become tooltip details.
+This uses the Mapbox GL JS API.
+This project needs built out quite a bit more; eventually I want the CSV to be editable in-browser, for customization options for tooltip display and styling to be available to the user, and the vital end goal: exporting your map to be visible to others.
+Current tasks are making an accessible, editable CSV viewer in-browser and getting user authentication up and running.

+This is mid-process, vying for my time (and losing, currently) with setting up a thorough portfolio and handling ongoing job applications.

 If this is Sam reading this (that's very likely), there's a whole section for how to get this project started on your specific laptop.
 Jump straight there, please, rather than just trying `npm start`.